-5. A construction development submittal that focuses on innovative construction engineering, construction management and construction methods focused on integrated design/construction teams, including delivery method, preliminary project planning, budget and schedule.
+5. Construction development submittal that focuses on innovative construction engineering, construction management and construction methods by an integrated

 Each team is required to include the integration category in their submittal.
 Additionally, each team shall submit in at least one of the discipline specific categories.

 The submittal report shall include the following items:

-2. Table of contents
+2. Table of contents;

-3. Executive Summary for the entire project and a statement concerning the project goals and requirements.
-(1 page maximum)
+3. Executive Summary for the entire project and a statement concerning the project goals and requirements; (1 page maximum)

-4. A Summary Narrative for each category (15 pages maximum for each category - 8.5”x 11” format) Students entering all categories would have a maximum
+4. A Summary Narrative for each category (15 pages maximum for each category - 8.5”x 11” format.
+Students entering all categories would have a maximum

-- Statement of goals
+a.
+Statement of goals.

-- Narrative description of systems/solutions
+b.
+Narrative description of systems/solutions.

-- Rationale for system selections and solutions
+c.
+Rationale for system selections and solutions.

 Narratives may include some graphics such as charts, graphs, renderings, models and partial plans or details.
 However, it is recommended that large or full scale plans are not included in the narrative section of the report submittal.